 Since its launch, N-ABLES has held several meetings with representatives of the Department for Education and is working with NASEN - the National Association of Special Educational Needs to produce a film about brain injury for newly qualified teachers.

-The N-ABLES steering group includes Dr Emily Bennett, Consultant Clinical Neuropsychologist at Nottingham University Hospitals NHS Trust, Petrina Sill, CEO the Eden Dora Trust for Children with Encephalitis, Professor Nathan Hughes, Professorial Research Fellow at Sheffield University, Lisa Turan, CEO of the Child Brain Injury Trust, and Chloe Hayward, Executive Director of UKABIF.
+The N-ABLES steering group includes Dr Emily Bennett, Consultant Clinical Neuropsychologist at Nottingham University Hospitals NHS Trust, Petrina Sill, CEO the Eden Dora Trust for Children with Encephalitis, Professor Nathan Hughes, Professorial Research Fellow at Sheffield University, Gill Robinson OBE; CEO, Interaction and Communication Academy Trust; Vice Chair of the Teaching Schools Council; National Leader of Education, Lisa Turan, CEO of the Child Brain Injury Trust, and Chloe Hayward, Executive Director of UKABIF.

 Please click here to view or download the N-ABLES information sheet.